 1. Using our Pull Tab and placing it in our offering at our AM services

-2. Signing up at our Info Booth (managed by Life Group Leaders) immediately after our AM services
+2. Signing up at our Info Booth (managed by our Life Group Coordinators) immediately after our AM services

 3. Signing up online at: